HumbertoBeng/Active-Directory-Project/README.md

 Moving onto the next EventCode we want to have a look at, we have the EventCode 4624 which is pretty similar to the one before.
 This EventCode means that "An account was successfully logged on".
 To look for the Events with the EventCode 4624 we can just edit the search by changing 4625 to 4624.
 Looking at the last event generated, we can click on the "Show all 70 lines" to see more about this event.

-Reading through this Event we can see that the last Log on was made by a Workstation named kali and an IP of 192.168.10.250, this of course belongs to our Kali machine where we performed the attack.
+Reading through this Event we can see that the last Log on was made by a Workstation named **kali** and an IP of **192.168.10.250**, this of course belongs to our Kali machine where we performed the attack.
 Refer to image 64.

 ![image](https://github.com/user-attachments/assets/0a181e78-f941-4030-8cd8-29b663982583)
 Image 64

-4.4.-Installing & Using Atomic Red Team
+#### 4.4.-Installing & Using Atomic Red Team

 Finally we are going to be using Atomic Red Team to simulate more attacks to our Target Machine.
 Atomic Red Team is an open source library of tests designed to test security controls and it's mapped to the MITRE ATT&CK framework.

-Before we install Atomic Red Team, first we need to open PowerShell with admin privileges and then run the following command: "Set-ExecutionPolicy Bypass CurrentUser".
+Before we install Atomic Red Team, first we need to open PowerShell with admin privileges and then run the following command: `Set-ExecutionPolicy Bypass CurrentUser`.
 Before we start with the installation we need to set an exclusion for the entire C: drive since Windows Defender can detect and remove the files made by Atomic Red Team.
 To do that we can search for "Virus & Threat protection" in the search bar.
 Once inside we want to click in the "Virus & threat protection" option again, then select "Manage settings", scroll down and under "Exclusions" we need to select "Add or remove exclusions".
 Then click on "Add an exclusion" and select Folder.
 On the "Select Folder" window we can just look for the C: drive and Select Folder.
-If everything went well we should see the C: folder.
+If everything went well we should see the C: folder as an exclusion.
 Refer to image 65.

 ![image](https://github.com/user-attachments/assets/6165fd94-2193-49fb-8714-50abc45f2be9)
 Image 65

-Now we can start Installing Atomic Red Team, to do that we need to run the following command: IEX (IWR  'https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1' -UseBasicParsing); Install-AtomicRedTeam -getAtomics.
+Now we can start Installing Atomic Red Team, to do that we need to run the following command: `IEX (IWR  'https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1' -UseBasicParsing); Install-AtomicRedTeam -getAtomics`.

 Once Atomic Red Team is installed, we can go to our C: drive and look for a folder called "AtomicRedTeam".
 Inside that folder we have 2 more folder, "atomics" and "invoke-atomicredteam".
-In the "atomics" folder there would be all the techniques IDs and this go back to the MITTRE ATT&CK framework to which this is based from.
+In the "atomics" folder there would be all the techniques IDs refering to the MITTRE ATT&CK framework to which this is based from.

-For this example we are going to be using T1136.001 which is a tactic of Persistence where Adversaries may create a local account to maintain access to victim systems.
-To use the command we are going to run the following command: "Invoke-AtomicTest T1136.001".
+For this example we are going to be using **T1136.001** which is a tactic of *Persistence* where Adversaries may create a local account to maintain access to the systems of their victims.
+To use the command we are going to run the following command: `Invoke-AtomicTest T1136.001`.
 This command will simulate an event in where someone created a local account.
 Take a special look to the name of the user created for the simulation so that we can look for it later in Splunk.
 Refer to image 66.

 ![image](https://github.com/user-attachments/assets/342911c4-1278-41fa-828e-c6a57ad9dcdf)
 Image 66

 We can use Atomic Red Team to see what kinds of attack our machine can be subjected to, in case an event in Splunk is not generated then that tells us that we are vulnerable to that kind of attack and we need to create or add security to block such attacks from happening.